 Jade Buddha Temple (Yufo Si)

-- Description & Comments: The Jade Buddha Temple is probably the most famous temple in Shanghai and will be printed on every hotel card destination listing.
-While the complex is small, it is interesting to wander through and has a number of halls to stop and peek in: Hall of Heavenly Kings, Great Treasure Hall and 10,000 Buddhas Hall.
+The Jade Buddha Temple is probably the most famous temple in Shanghai and will be printed on every hotel card destination listing.
+While the complex is small, it is interesting to wander through and has a number of halls to stop and peek in: Hall of Heavenly Kings, Great Treasure Hall, and 10,000 Buddhas Hall.
 The centerpiece is, of course, the Jade Buddha located in its own hall (extra 10rmb entry) at the back of the complex.
-Totter up the well-worn stairs to have a look at the nearly 5 foot (1.9m) tall pale-green Burmese jade likeness.
+Totter up the well-worn stairs to have a look at the nearly more than 6 foot (1.9m) tall pale-green Burmese jade likeness.

 Temple of the Town Gods (Chenghuang Miao)